Neuro-Symbolic AI:

 Deterministic execution.

 Rules engine handles inference.
-Explicit, auditable, consistent.
 Same input, same output, every time.

 03. Evolution